-VirtualBox is unique on the virtualization market in that it can transparently present iSCSI remote storage to a virtual machine as a virtual hard disk.
+VirtualBox can transparently present iSCSI remote storage to a virtual machine as a virtual hard disk.
 The guest operating system will not see any difference between a virtual disk image (VDI file) and an iSCSI target.
 To achieve this, VirtualBox has an integrated iSCSI initiator.